Principal Care Management in California.

 How does PCM work for providers in California?

 Principal Care Management (PCM) allows California providers to bill Medicare for focused management of a single high-complexity chronic condition using CPT codes 99424, 99425, 99426, 99427.
 Medicare covers PCM under the same framework as CCM.
 Medi-Cal provides full supplementary coverage.
-CCN Health streamlines PCM workflows including condition-specific care plans, medication management tracking, and automated billing for California practices.
+Prevalent conditions like diabetes drive PCM demand across California.
+CCN Health streamlines PCM workflows including condition-specific care plans, medication management tracking, and automated billing — integrating with 6+ major health systems including Kaiser Permanente and Sutter Health.
+California's dense urban healthcare market supports strong adoption of remote care programs.

 Medicare Billing